ionic-team/ionic-site/docs/nightly/api/directive/ionNavTitle/index.md

-Use the nav title directive to set custom HTML as the <a href="/docs/nightly/api/directive/ionNavBar/"><code>ionNavBar</code></a>
-title, from within an <a href="/docs/nightly/api/directive/ionView/"><code>ionView</code></a>.
-This gives each view the ability to specify its own custom title, such as an image or any HTML, rather than being text-only.
+The nav title directive replaces an <a href="/docs/nightly/api/directive/ionNavBar/"><code>ionNavBar</code></a> title text with custom HTML from within an <a href="/docs/nightly/api/directive/ionView/"><code>ionView</code></a> template.
+This gives each view the ability to specify its own custom title element, such as an image or any HTML, rather than being text-only.
 Alternatively, text-only titles can be updated using the `view-title` <a href="/docs/nightly/api/directive/ionView/"><code>ionView</code></a> attribute.